 By the mid-1990s, warehouses got more and more intricate.
 Visibility and control posed a challenge, which paved the way for the development of Warehouse Control Systems, which mainly focused on optimizing and controlling the warehouse's functioning.
 From automating pieces of equipment, conveyors, and carousels, the Warehouse Control System effectively managed many moving parts of the Warehouse.

 Along with the challenges mentioned earlier, managing warehouse workloads was critical.
-Inventory control, order management, task creation, picking, and packing had to be carried out efficiently.
+Inventory control, omnichannel order management, task creation, picking, and packing had to be carried out efficiently.
 This was enabled by the Warehouse Execution System, which handled parts of the warehouse that needed further processing of tasks.

 At this point, many companies had realized the potential of Warehouse Management Systems (WMS), and they understood to move forward, the Warehouse Management System had to be more robust and powerful.
 Just providing base functionalities was not enough, which led to the development of the second generation of Warehouse Management Systems.